Vinimuller/altium_project_template/README.md

 - **project**
     - .SchDoc, .PcbDoc, .PrjDoc, and .OutJob files should be in this folder.
 - **finals**
-    - Gerber files, BOM, SCH and PCB PDF's, and any other output generated files shoul be in this folder.
+    - Gerber files, BOM, SCH, and PCB PDF's, and any other output generated files should be in this folder.
 - **libraries**
     - The libraries that you use on your project should be in this folder.
 (It is recommended to use libs as submodules).
 - **scripts**